nb1002/recipe-matcher/README.md

 **Functionalities**

 Functionalities
-	-	Users will be able to enter ingredients to the input field for a recipe that matches their ingredients
-	-	Input field will have a dropdown ingredients list when user types. minimum 3 letters to be written before menu is activated
-	-	When submit button is clicked the query will be run to retrieve matching recipes
-	-	Recipes to be displayed will contain image of the meal, ingredients list, link to the recipe, and serving/cook time.
+	-Users will be able to enter ingredients to the input field for a recipe that matches their ingredients -Input field will have a dropdown ingredients list when user types. minimum 3 letters to be written before menu is activated -When submit button is clicked the query will be run to retrieve matching recipes -Recipes to be displayed will contain image of the meal, ingredients list, link to the recipe, and serving/cook time.
-	-	Menu bar/buttons will have search bar, recipes, and login options.
+	-Menu bar/buttons will have search bar, recipes, and login options.
-	-	Mock up is developed to show the overall look of the website but will be improved during development.
+	-Mock up is developed to show the overall look of the website but will be improved during development.
-	-	Users can sign up and login to save recipes.
+	-Users can sign up and login to save recipes.
-	-	Submission for recipes by users to be added in future.
+	-Submission for recipes by users to be added in future.

 Rough mock ups:
 https://imgur.com/a/oIYZeXj